docker-mailserver/docker-mailserver/docs/content/config/advanced/ipv6.md

     === "Default Bridge (daemon)"

-        !!! caution
+        !!! warning "This approach is discouraged"

-            This approach is discouraged as the [`bridge` network is considered legacy][docker-docs-network-bridge-legacy].
+             The [`bridge` network is considered legacy][docker-docs-network-bridge-legacy].

         Add these two settings to your daemon config.
 They only apply to the [default docker bridge][docker-docs-ipv6-create-default] network (`docker0`) that containers are attached to when using `docker run`.